BharathaAravind/Artificial-Intelligence-B551/README.md

 Assignment3: Pichu(Chess implementations using Alpha Beta pruning), Location classification on Twitter Data(Naive Bayes)
 Assignment4: Parts Of Speech Tagging using Simple, Variable elimination and Viterbi algorithms and
              OCR text prediction on noisy images using simple, variable elimination and viterbi algorithms.
-Assignment 5: Image orientation classification using k nearest, adaboost and neural networks.
+Assignment 5: Image orientation classification using k nearest, adaboost and neural networks